Bismuth Sulfite Agar (BS Agar): Composition, Principle, Uses, and Colony Morphology

 - Allow the medium to solidify, store at 2-8°C until use and dry the prepared plates before use.

 Critical shelf life limitation: Prepared bismuth sulfite agar plates must be used within 48 hours (2 days) of preparation.
 After 72 hours, the selective activity of the medium decreases significantly, and Salmonella recovery rates fall.
-BS agar cannot be prepared in large batches and stored for routine use like other media — it must be prepared fresh for each use or ordered from a manufacturer with a reliable cold chain.
+BS agar cannot be prepared in large batches and stored for routine use like other media.
+It must be prepared fresh for each use or ordered from a manufacturer with a reliable cold chain.
 This is one of the most important practical differences between BS agar and other enteric media such as XLD, DCA, or MacConkey, which have 2–4 week shelf lives.
 If pre-prepared commercial plates are used, always check the expiry date and discard plates older than 2 days from opening.

 The sensitivity of the medium depends largely upon uniform dispersion of precipitated bismuth sulphite in the final medium; therefore the medium should be mixed well in a way that there should be no sedimentation of the indicator.